 Whether you meet every few weeks or months, your group will become a vital way of being accountable to someone, as well as setting -- and meeting -- your goals.

 Though it helps to have face-to-face interactions, your support network can be virtual as well.
 Find and follow people facing the same challenges on networks like LinkedIn, Facebook and Twitter.
 Comment on blogs that cover the same issues you face.
-Before long you'll start to recognize familar faces.
-Check out these ideas on "virtual networking
+Before long you'll start to recognize familiar faces.
+Check out these ideas on "virtual networking."

 It's tough out there for an entrepreneur.
 Make sure you are cultivating the kind of network who will help support you through good times and bad.